 There are three fundamental components to the product being offered to analyze in venture investing.

 The concept of product-market fit is one of the major determinants of the outcome of an early-stage startup venture.
 PMF is defined as the validation of the product concept in the target market, as signified by consistent organic consumption and word-of-mouth promotion.

-Achieving product-market fit is the most important element to growth and scalability.
+In short, achieving product-market fit is the most important element of growth and scalability.

-Early on, the management team should have a single-minded focus on demonstrating the potential for product-market fit, as doing so is crucial to raise funding.
+Early on, the management team should have a single-minded focus on demonstrating the potential for product-market fit, as doing so is crucial to raising funding.

 Product/Market Fit Defined by Marc Andreessen (Source: pmarca)

-PMF is more of a qualitative trait as determining the degree to how a product meets a particular market’s demand and the extent of how much a product resonates with the market.
+PMF is more of a qualitative trait as determining the degree to which a product meets a particular market’s demand and the extent of how much a product resonates with the market.

 Often, PMF is described as one of those attributes that can be recognized from customer engagement and feedback.
 The product also begins to “sell itself” as marketing seems to take off on its own.